Chemistry Visits: Outlaw Past Leads to Sustainable Future At Heartrock Mountain Farms

 According to Daniel, prioritizing sustainability is also about “voting with our dollar”.
 Heartrock chooses not to use guanos, bone meal, or blood meal at the farm in part because the workers who mine them aren’t paid fair wages.
 “Not only is it better for your garden - it’s better for the earth, it’s better for the consumer,” he added.

 When the time came to source flower for new Chemistry products, we knew the multi-generational legacy at the foundation of Heartrock Mountain Farms would take us in the right direction.
-They led us to Lion Claw, a strain of low-THC cannabis ruderalis that according to Daniel delivers “a strong, uplifting, sativa-like high that is incredibly flavorful.”
+They led us to Lion Claw, a strain of high-THC cannabis ruderalis that according to Daniel delivers “a strong, uplifting, sativa-like high that is incredibly flavorful.”
 Customers can experience its “skunky to sweet” taste for themselves in Chemistry’s Lion Claw tincture.
 Coming soon.

 If this beautiful collaboration proves anything, it’s that there is no future without fully embracing the past.